peterkovacs258/RabIT_TEST/Readme.txt

 The application was tested in XAMPP's APACHE webserver, and MYSQL database.
-The sql export can be found in the sql_export folder.
+The sql export can be found inside the sql_export folder.